nilzc/Informatial-Retrieval-CS6200/HW4-page-rank/README.md

 # Objectives
 1. Compute the PageRank of every page you crawled.
-You may use any method mentioned in class:
+    * You may use any method mentioned in class:
         * Iterative method (used in my code)
         * Transition matrix
         * Algebraic solution
-    sss
+    * List the top 500 pages by the PageRank score.
+Also display in-links and out-links count for each page.
 2. HITS method:
     * Compute Hubs and Authority score for the pages in the collection.
     * A good Hub will point to many good Authorities, and a good Authority will be pointed by many good Hubs.